Keyboard shortcuts

 Time to integrate10 minutes

-Learning curveMinimal (REST API, not cryptography)
+Learning curveREST API, not cryptography

-Data sovereigntyEU-only, no US sub-processors
+Data sovereigntyEU-only, self-hosted, no US sub-processors

 eIDAS 2.0 Compliance

-The European Digital Identity Regulation (eIDAS 2.0) mandates:
+The European Digital Identity Regulation mandates:

-PYLON is built for this deadline.
-Start integrating now.
+PylonID is built for this deadline.

 Next Steps

 Questions?
-Check Troubleshooting or email support@pylonid.eu
+See Troubleshooting or email hello@pylonid.eu

 Quickstart: Verify Age in 10 Minutes